georgekosmidis/SimpleNeuralNetwork/README.md

 # Simple Neural Network in C#
 ### AI
 A multi-layer perceptron (one input, one hidden and output), forward feed neural network with backward propagation and x number of neurons for each layer.
-### Trainers
+### Models
-Two trainers, for addition and XOR, with the ability to live train the neural network or load a trained data file into the network.
+Two models, for addition and XOR, with the ability to live-train the neural network or load a data file with a trained network.
 ### Math Methods
-Two available methods, Sigmoid and HyperTan to try train the network and see the differences.
+Two available methods, Sigmoid and HyperTan, depending on the model.<br />
 _Sigmoid as output method is in in the range of 0 to 1, so input/ouput data must me normalized  from 0 to 1_<br />
 _HyperTan is in in the range of -1 to 1, so input/ouput data must me normalized from -1 to 1_

 ### Program.cs
-Working example of how to train the Neural Network to add to decimals, or to load trained data.
+Working example of how to train the Neural Network to add two decimals, or to load trained data.
 ### How to
 Use NeuralNetworkFactoryHelper to train a neural network or to load a pre-trained one:
 ```csharp